Gophers on the brink of signing Minnesota native Treyton Thompson

-When Glenwood, Minn., native Treyton Thompson committed to the Gophers last November, he was fully aware of the criticism surrounding the program on failing to recruit in-state talent.
+When Glenwood, Minn., native Treyton Thompson committed to the Gophers last November, he was fully aware of the criticism surrounding the program for failing to recruit in-state talent.

-The 2019 and 2020 classes were absent of players from the Gophers’ backyard, most notably huge misses on All-Americans Matthew Hurt, Jalen Suggs and Dawson Garcia.
+The 2019 and 2020 classes were absent of players from the Gophers’ backyard, most notably huge misses on All-Americas Matthew Hurt, Jalen Suggs and Dawson Garcia.

-Thompson will end that drought Wednesday when he inks his letter of intent to Richard Pitino’s Gophers to begin college basketball’s early signing period.
+Thompson will end that drought Wednesday when he signs his letter of intent to play for Richard Pitino’s Gophers to begin college basketball’s early signing period.

 “I didn’t really feel like I belonged anywhere else,” the 6-foot-11 four-star forward said.
 “Minnesota has been my home for all my life.”

-After starting high school in Alexandria, Thompson left to play at La Lumiere Prep in Indiana, making him homesick, looking forward even more to playing college basketball back in Minnesota.
+After starting high school in Alexandria, Thompson left to play at La Lumiere Prep in Indiana.
+That left him homesick, looking forward even more to playing college basketball back in Minnesota.
 He wants to change the narrative by leading more in-state prospects to stay home.

 “I’m definitely going to try and start a movement,” said Thompson, who is joined in the U’s 2021 recruiting class by Sunrise Christian (Kan.) center Kenny Pohto from Sweden.
 “I’m just extremely excited to be here.
 I love the energy of the crowd.
 Been in Williams Arena so many times.”

-Similar to recent four-star in-state prospects Daniel Oturu and Amir Coffey, Thompson prioritized playing in front of family, especially since La Lumiere is nine hours away, in La Porte, Ind.
-Minneapolis is just over a two-hour drive southeast from Glenwood on Interstate 94.
+Similar to recent four-star in-state prospects Daniel Oturu and Amir Coffey, Thompson prioritized playing in front of family, especially because La Lumiere is nine hours away, in La Porte, Ind.
+Minneapolis is just over a two-hour drive southeast from Alexandria on I-94.

 “That’s one of the main reasons why I committed to Minnesota is my family,” he said.
 “All my grandparents and relatives live in Minnesota, so for them to be able to watch me almost every game means a lot.”